Thibaut-Mouton/react-spring-messenger-project/README.md

 * You can disable Liquibase by setting ```spring.liquibase.enabled=false``` in ```application.properties```.
 * To try the project on localhost, check that nothing runs on ports 9090 (Spring Boot) and 3000 (React app)
 * You can edit ````spring.datasource```` in ```backend/src/main/resources/application.properties```  and ```username``` and ```password``` in ```backend/src/main/resources/liquibase.properties``` with your own MySQL login / password
-* Create a database named "fastlitemessage" or you can also modify the name in the properties files mentioned just above.
+* Create a database named "fastlitemessage_dev" or you can also modify the name in the properties files mentioned just above.

 ## Start backend
 * Go inside backend folder then type  ```mvn spring-boot:run``` to launch backend.